 Affiliate Marketing

-** Here are some good affiliate programs for Christian bloggers.
+** Here are some great affiliate programs for Christian bloggers.

 About 2 years ago, I did finally break down and take Making Sense of Affiliate Marketing which sort of opened my eyes to some things I hadn’t previously thought of in the way of promoting affiliate products.
 While I did learn a lot from the course, it didn’t teach me about the importance of (or how to do) SEO research for my blog.
 Now that I fully understand SEO, my affiliate products do much better than when I first took that course.